 Deliciously Rustic Pasta Recipes, No Tomato Sauce Required

-One of the simplest recipes around.
-Literally translating to cheese and pepper, this classic recipe presented by Bon Appétit is basically the easiest and classiest mac and cheese out there.
+Some could argue that cacio e pepe is one of the simplest recipes around.
+Translating to cheese and pepper, this classic recipe presented by Bon Appétit is the easiest and classiest mac and cheese out there.
 Whether you’re looking to impress with simple, off-hand sophistication or you just desperately need a bowl of noodles, cacio e pepe is a go-to worth committing to memory.

-There are two secrets to great pastas that can’t hide behind a heaping ladle-full of tomato sauce.
+There are two secrets to great pasta that can’t hide behind a heaping ladle-full of tomato sauce.
 First, you need to salt the pasta water.
 Heavily.
 Like the sea.
 If tasting the pasta water doesn’t make your face scrunch up, it’s not salty enough.
-Go get a big box of kosher salt and throw a handful into the boiling water before the pasta goes in.
+Get a big box of kosher salt and throw a handful into the boiling water before the pasta goes in.
 It’s the only way to season the pasta itself.
 Second, you’ll want to stop cooking about 2 minutes before the package says it’ll be al dente so you can finish it in the pan with the sauce.
-The starches will help the sauce thicken and the sauce will marry with the pasta.
+The starches will help the sauce thicken, and the sauce will marry with the pasta.

 - Kosher salt

 - 6 ounces pasta such as egg tagliolini, bucatini, or spaghetti

 - ¾ cup finely grated Grana Padano or Parmesan

 Bring water to a boil in a large pot.
 Season with salt; add pasta and cook, stirring occasionally, until about two minutes before tender.
 Reserve ¾ cup of the cooking water, then drain the pasta.